nicolealexawalter/Dungeons-and-Dragons-Utility-Tool/README.md

 `Das smps sks wans Yowags vudsda vorose - davesy ano?`

 You'll notice that the Generate Sentence button doesn't allow you to set a number words/min/max length.
 It simply generates a random sentence of varying words of varying length, with random punctuation!
-Perfect for creating idle chatter in another language to hlep immerse your players!
+Perfect for creating idle chatter in another language to help immerse your players!

 ### Summary